 Most people who want to rent a property must prove they have the right to live in the UK.
-If they cannot provide that proof they will not be able to rent.
-Since 2016 landlords have been required to conduct Right to Rent checks and face steep penalties if they rent to someone who is in the UK illegally.
-It seems that fear of these penalties has led landlords to be wary letting to people who are not British.
+If they cannot provide that proof, as a result, they will not be able to rent.
+Since 2016 landlords have been required to conduct Right to Rent checks.
+They face steep penalties if they rent to someone who is in the UK illegally.
+Therefore it seems that fear of these penalties has led landlords to be wary letting to people who are not British.

-A High Court Judge has now told the government, in no uncertain terms, that the Right to Rent checks lead to discrimination on grounds of race and nationality and are in breach of the European Convention on Human Rights. .
+A High Court Judge has now told the government, in no uncertain terms, that the Right to Rent checks lead to discrimination on grounds of race and nationality.
+In addition, they are in breach of the European Convention on Human Rights.

-The case was brought by the Joint Council for the Welfare of Immigrants which presented wide ranging and well researched evidence that landlords were discriminating against anyone without a British passport and with a foreign sounding name.
-In an extensive survey, landlords confirmed this to be the case.
+The case was brought by the Joint Council for the Welfare of Immigrants.
+It presented wide ranging and well researched evidence that landlords were discriminating against anyone without a British passport and with a foreign sounding name.
+Subsequently, in an extensive survey, landlords confirmed this to be the case.